Board Of Trustees

 Helayne Jones(Former) Education Strategy Advisor

 Helayne Jones is an Education Consultant specializing in Education strategies in Innovation, Personalized Learning, Scaling and Sustaining non-profits and Leadership.
-She is a former Sr. Strategy Advisor to New Profit, a national venture philanthropy fund.
+She is a Sr. Strategy Advisor to New Profit, a national venture philanthropy fund.
 Prior to that she served as a Sr. Program Officer at the Bill & Melinda Gates Foundation developing and implementing the Innovation & Personalized Learning strategy.
 Prior to joining the foundation, Jones was the President & CEO of the Colorado Education Initiative (CEI).
 As the leader of CEI, a dynamic, growing organization, Jones drew on 15 years of expertise gained as an education consultant, her experience as a college professor, and her previous work as a marketing executive.
 Her consulting experience includes work with, for profit & not for profit education firms, school districts and education foundations in Colorado and throughout the country to focus on systems change resulting in improved student outcomes for all students.
 She also has extensive experience with private-sector and nonprofit organizations to facilitate strategic planning, board communications, and managing the impact of change.

 Prior to consulting, Jones spent three years as an adjunct professor at Iona College in New Rochelle, N.Y., and 12 years in the technology industry including several executive marketing positions at Wang Laboratories.